haosulab/ManiSkill2-Learn/README.md

 pip install ninja
 pip install -e .
 pip install protobuf==3.19.0

+ln -s ../ManiSkill2/data data # link the ManiSkill2 asset directory to ManiSkill2-Learn
+# Alternatively, add `export MS2_ASSET_DIR={path_to_maniskill2}/data` to your bashrc file, so that the OS can find the asset directory no matter where you run MS2 envs.
 ```

 If you would like to use SparseConvNet to perform 3D manipulation learning, install `torchsparse` and its releated dependencies (the `torchsparse` below is forked from the original repo with bug fix and additional normalization functionalities):